microsoft/pycon/README.md

 You can now deploy your Python application to Azure with a simple command!
 Learn more about the [Azure Developer CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 Want to get started quickly?
-Check out [some templates](https://azure.github.io/awesome-azd/) from us and the community!
+Check out [the awesome AZD template library](https://azure.github.io/awesome-azd/) from us and the community!

 ## VS Code and Python